Contactee: Early examples

 As early as the 18th century, people like Emanuel Swedenborg were claiming to be in psychic contact with inhabitants of other planets.
-1758 saw the publication of Concerning Earths in the Solar System, in which Swedenborg detailed his alleged journeys to the inhabited planets.
-J. Gordon Melton notes that Swedenborg's planetary tour stops at Saturn, the furthest planet discovered during Swedenborg's era, he did not visit then unknown Uranus, Neptune or Pluto.
+1758 saw the publication of Concerning Earths in the Solar World, in which Swedenborg detailed his alleged journeys to the inhabited planets.
+J. Gordon Melton notes that Swedenborg's planetary tour stops at Saturn, the furthest planet discovered during Swedenborg's era, he did not visit then-unknown Uranus, Neptune, or Pluto.

 In 1891, Thomas Blott's book The Man From Mars was published.
 The author claimed to have met a Martian in Kentucky.
 Unusually for an early contactee, Blott reported that the Martian communicated not via telepathy, but in English.

 1900s

-George Adamski, who later became probably the most prominent contactee of the UFO era, was one contactee with an earlier interest in the occult.
-Adamski founded the Royal Order of Tibet in the 1930s.
-Writes Michael Barkun, "His [later] messages from the Venusians sounded suspiciously like his own earlier occult teachings."
+George Adamski, who is probably the best-known UFO contactee of the 1950s, had an earlier interest in the occult, and in the 1930s founded the Royal Order of Tibet, a neo-theosophical organization.
+Michael Barkun wrote of Adamski: "His [later] messages from the Venusians sounded suspiciously like his own earlier occult teachings."

-Christopher Partridge notes, importantly, that the pre-1947 contactees "do not involve UFOs".
+Christopher Partridge noted significantly that the pre-1947 contactees "do not involve UFOs".

 Contactees in the UFO era

-In support of their claims, early 1950s contactees often produced photographs of the alleged flying saucers or their occupants.
-A number of photos of a "Venusian scout ship" by George Adamski and identified by him as a typical extraterrestrial flying saucer were noted to suspiciously bear a remarkable resemblance to a type of once commonly available chicken egg incubator, complete with three light bulbs which Adamski said were "landing gear".
+To support their claims, the early 1950s contactees sometimes produced photographs of the alleged flying saucers or their occupants.
+A number of photos of a "Venusian scout ship" by George Adamski, identified by him as a typical extraterrestrial flying saucer, were noted to suspiciously bear a remarkable resemblance to a type of once-commonly available chicken egg incubator, complete with three light bulbs which Adamski said were "landing gear".

-For over two decades, contactee George Van Tassel hosted the annual "Giant Rock Interplanetary Spacecraft Convention" in the Mojave Desert.
+For over two decades, contactee George Van Tassel hosted the annual "Giant Rock Spacecraft Convention" in the Mojave Desert.